 Despite the significance of electricity in today’s world, many developing countries struggle to find solutions to the problem of accessibility of electricity.
 To address the problems of electricity shortage, we have to ask what the reason for this shortage is.

-The primary cause of unavailability of electricity in most regions is the lack of technology to produce electricity or the lack of resources used for the production, such as coal, gas and water dams.
+The primary cause of the unavailability of electricity in most regions is the lack of technology to produce electricity or the lack of resources used for its production, such as coal, gas and water dams.

 Solar energy is currently being touted as the cure-all to the energy woes of the world.
 Solar energy is a renewable source of energy and is also ecologically sustainable.